Title

 The Philippine Jurisprudence case involves the implementation of a Memorandum of Agreement between the Bureau of Immigration and Cagayan Economic Zone Authority, granting CEZA the authority to process visas and establish guidelines for visa issuance, extension, and conversion, as well as the use of Visa Upon Arrival for CEZA Preferential Visitors and requirements for downgrading visas.

-CEZA has the authority to receive and process applications and necessary documents for granting CEZA Investor's Resident Visa (CIRV), CEZA Working Visa (CWV), and CEZA Dependent Visa (CDV) under Republic Act No. 7922 and its implementing rules.
+BI recognizes CEZA’s authority to receive and process applications and required supporting documents for CEZA Investor’s Resident Visa (CIRV), CEZA Working Visa (CWV), and CEZA Dependent Visa (CDV), consistent with Republic Act No. 7922 and its implementing rules.

-No, the issuance of CEZA visas does not diminish the Bureau of Immigration's authority to enforce immigration laws, rules, and regulations within the Zone.
+Nothing in the circular diminishes BI’s authority to enforce immigration laws, rules, and regulations within the Zone.

-Yes, CEZA visa holders are admitted under the same terms and conditions as when they left without needing ACR I-Card, Re-Entry Permit, Special Return Certificate, Emigration Clearance Certificate, or other clearances required by BI.
+CEZA visa holders may enter/exit multiple times and are admitted under the same terms as when they left, without needing an ACR I-Card, Re-Entry Permit, Special Return Certificate (SRC), Emigration Clearance Certificate (ECC), and other types of BI-required clearances.

 Analyze Cases Smarter, Faster